-Aguila ammunition is perhaps best known in the US for their unique and useful line of super-quiet 22 LR rimfire ammo, including the stealthy Super Colibri and the 22 SSS Sniper Sub Sonic.
+Aguila ammunition for sale at Omaha Outdoors is perhaps best known in the US for their unique and useful line of super-quiet 22 LR rimfire ammo, including the stealthy Super Colibri and the 22 SSS Sniper Sub Sonic.
 However, you may not know that they make a full line of high quality centerfire ammunition for pistols and rifles that is perfect for keeping you at the range training instead of saving up to buy more expensive ammo.

 Unlike a lot of other ammunition at the competitively priced end of the spectrum, Aguila is brass cased, doesn't have bimetal jackets, and is made in North America - at a factory in Mexico originally set up by Remington and which produces one billion cartridges annually.
 It's good stuff, plain and simple.